Nasheed: Modern interpretations

 A new generation of nasheed artists use a wide variety of musical instruments in their art.
 Many new nasheed artists are non-Arabs and sing in different languages.
 Some nasheed bands are Native Deen, Outlandish, and Raihan.
-Other well-known artists are Ahmed Bukhatir, Yusuf Islam (formerly known as Cat Stevens), Sami Yusuf, Junaid Jamshed Khan, Vital Signs, Maher Zain, Harris J, Siedd, Sulthan Ahmed, Humood AlKhudher, Hamza Namira, Rahat Fateh Ali Khan, Atif Aslam, Raef, Mesut Kurtis, S'nada, Dawud Wharnsby, Zain Bhikha, Muhammad Al Muqit, Mishary Rashid Al-Afasy, Abu Ubayda, Abu Ali (Musa al-Umaira), Abu Abd ul-Malik (Mohsin al-Dosari) and Abu Assim.
+Other well-known artists are Ahmed Bukhatir, Yusuf Islam (formerly known as Cat Stevens), Sami Yusuf, Junaid Jamshed Khan, Vital Signs, Maher Zain, Harris J, Siedd, Sulthan Ahmed, Humood AlKhudher, Hamza Namira, Rahat Fateh Ali Khan, Atif Aslam, Raef, Mesut Kurtis, S'nada, Dawud Wharnsby, Zain Bhikha, Milad Raza Qadri, Muhammad Al Muqit, Mishary bin Rashid Alafasy, Abu Ubayda, Abu Ali (Musa al-Umaira), Abu Abd ul-Malik (Mohsin al-Dosari) and Abu Assim.

 Nasheed artists appeal to a worldwide Muslim audience and may perform at Islamic oriented festivals (such as Mawlid), conferences, concerts and shows, including ISNA.
 Other artists and organisations such as Nasheed Bay promote an instrument-free stance, differing from the current trends of the increasing usage of instruments in nasheeds.

 Many Shia groups such as Hezbollah don't follow the ruling of musical instruments in Islam.
 Their nasheeds are filled with drums and extreme autotune.
 In Alawite nasheeds, the singer mostly shouts and praises Ali.
 Some Bosnian nasheeds during the Yugoslav Wars were sung within the genre turbofolk.